-Group 'punishment' should be avoided as it breeds resentment.
+Whole class'punishment' should be avoided as it is unfair and may breed resentment.

-There should be a clear distinction between minor and major offences.
+There should be a clear distinction between minor and major harm.

 Children should understand that the consequence is linked to their behaviour and it is not about 'personalities'; talk about the harm/behaviour not the child i.e. 'When the stone hit Carla she felt hurt and frightened.
 Let's help her to feel better'.